 What do we need to do?

-In April 2011, Warwickshire County Council produced its third Local Transport Plan which includes a Strategy for Public Transport.
+In April 2011, Warwickshire County Council produced its third Local Transport Plan (2011 to 2026) which includes a Strategy for Public Transport.
 The vision of this strategy is to provide ‘an affordable, accessible, safe, convenient, environmentally sustainable and integrated public transport network, capable of attracting an increasing market share for public transport thereby contributing to the achievement of the objectives in Warwickshire’s Local Transport Plan’.

 Who needs to know?